ENCCS/gpu-programming/content/10-portable-kernel-models.rst

 It is also possible to use oneAPI for NVIDIA and AMD GPUs.
 In addition to oneAPI Base Toolkit, the vendor-provided runtime (CUDA or HIP) and the corresponding `Codeplay oneAPI plugin <https://codeplay.com/solutions/oneapi/>`__ must be installed.
 Then, the code can be compiled using Intel LLVM compiler bundled with oneAPI:

-- ``clang++ -fsycl -fsycl-targets=nvptx64-nvidia-cuda -Xsycl-target-backend=nvptx64-nvidia-cuda --offload-arch=sm_86 file.cpp`` for targeting CUDA 8.6 NVIDIA GPU,
+- ``clang++ -fsycl -fsycl-targets=nvidia_gpu_sm_86 file.cpp`` for targeting CUDA 8.6 NVIDIA GPU,
-- ``clang++ -fsycl -fsycl-targets=amdgcn-amd-amdhsa -Xsycl-target-backend=amdgcn-amd-amdhsa --offload-arch=gfx90a`` for targeting GFX90a AMD GPU.
+- ``clang++ -fsycl -fsycl-targets=amd_gpu_gfx90a`` for targeting GFX90a AMD GPU.

 AdaptiveCpp
 ***********

 Using AdaptiveCpp for NVIDIA or AMD GPUs also requires having CUDA or HIP installed first.
-Then ``syclcc`` can be used for compiling the code, specifying the target devices.
+Then ``acpp`` can be used for compiling the code, specifying the target devices.
 For example, here is how to compile the program supporting an AMD and an NVIDIA device:

-- ``syclcc --hipsycl-targets='hip:gfx90a;cuda:sm_70' file.cpp``
+- ``acpp --acpp-targets='hip:gfx90a;cuda:sm_70' file.cpp``

 Using SYCL on LUMI
 ******************

-LUMI does not have a system-wide installation of any SYCL framework.
-For this course, an installation of hipSYCL 0.9.4 was prepared, which can be loaded as:
+LUMI does not have a system-wide installation of any SYCL framework, but a recent AdaptiveCpp installation is available in CSC modules:

 .. code-block:: console

-    $ module load LUMI/22.08 partition/G
+    $ module load LUMI/24.03 partition/G
-    $ module load rocm/5.3.3
+    $ module load rocm/6.0.3
-    $ module use /project/project_465000485/Easy_Build_Installations/modules/LUMI/22.08/partition/G/
+    $ module use /appl/local/csc/modulefiles
-    $ module load hipSYCL
+    $ module load acpp/24.06.0

-The default compilation target is preset to MI250 GPUs, so to compile a single C++ file it is enough to call ``syclcc -O2 file.cpp``.
+The default compilation target is preset to MI250 GPUs, so to compile a single C++ file it is enough to call ``acpp -O2 file.cpp``.

-When running applications built with AdaptiveCpp/hipSYCL, one can often see the warning "[hipSYCL Warning] dag_direct_scheduler: Detected a requirement that is neither of discard access mode", reflecting the lack of an optimization hint when using buffer-accessor model.
+When running applications built with AdaptiveCpp, one can often see the warning "dag_direct_scheduler: Detected a requirement that is neither of discard access mode", reflecting the lack of an optimization hint when using buffer-accessor model.
 The warning is harmless and can be ignored.

 SYCL programming
 ~~~~~~~~~~~~~~~~